What is a lithium-ion battery?

 Why are lithium-ion batteries dangerous?

 When tampered with, destroyed or in any way pierced or broken, a lithium/lithium-ion battery can explode, cause a fire, even electrocution.
-They pose a huge risk to people and places, which is why it is important they are not put in general waste, kerbside recycling boxess or bins or scrap loads.
-They can be recycled, but seperately.
+They pose a huge risk to people and places, which is why it is important they are not put in general waste, kerbside recycling boxes or bins or scrap loads.
+They can be recycled, but separately.

 How and where to recycle WEEE and batteries